-A new approach, ‘fiber deep,’ underpins this new effort.
-It’s a large part of the next generation of cable—one that pushes fiber close to the end-user and yields a better customer experience.
+A new approach, ‘fiber deep,’ underpins this effort.
+Fiber deep is a large part of the next generation of cable—one that pushes fiber close to the end-user and yields a better customer experience.

 Why are MSOs turning to fiber deep?

-Coax isn’t going away anytime soon, but not as much will be strung between utility poles.
+Coax isn’t going away anytime soon, but not as much of it will be strung between utility poles.
 That’s because fiber is penetrating further into the subscriber base.
-MSOs are turning to fiber deep to scale and unburden themselves from legacy radio frequency technologies.
+Cable MSOs are turning to fiber deep to scale and unburden themselves from legacy radio frequency technologies.

-These are the reasons MSOs are rolling out fiber deep:
+These are the reasons cable MSOs are rolling out fiber deep:

 - More responsive Internet services: Cached content that sits hundreds or even thousands of miles away from the user is at the center of the modern Internet.
 The long distances data has to travel to get from a server to a customer can result in poor performance and a bad user experience.
 That is starting to change as cable headends transform into mini data centers.
 There’s a distinct advantage for cable customers during this shift: content is just down the block, not half a continent away in a remote data center.
 The simple physics involved in moving data at the speed of light means proximity improves responsiveness and quality of service.
 The once-simple cable headend, which for many years served up basic on-demand video content, is transforming to bring content even closer to subscribers.

-- The redefinition of the network edge: Netflix became an early innovator when, to gain near-real-time responsiveness, it placed servers at the Internet’s edge.
+- Redefinition of the network edge: Netflix became an early innovator when, to gain near-real-time responsiveness, it placed servers at the Internet’s edge.
 Fiber deep takes a cue from that approach and improves performance even more by offering more bandwidth and optimizing caching.

-To improve latency and provide a platform for video aggregation, MSOs can use fiber deep to move content closer to the end-user.
-Fiber deep also enables MSOs to reduce maintenance costs and reduce power consumptions while improving available bandwidth.
+To improve latency and provide a platform for video aggregation, cable MSOs can use fiber deep to move content closer to the end-user.
+Fiber deep also enables cable MSOs to reduce maintenance costs and power consumption while improving available bandwidth.

-- The convergence of cloud and transport: The cloud is pushing out closer to the user and bringing cable along with it to the neighborhood.
+- Convergence of cloud and transport: The cloud is pushing closer to the end-user and cable is following this approach.
 Being able to offer services closer to customers means faster speed and higher quality.
-Video consumption continues to grow without an end in sight.
+Streaming video consumption continues to grow, without an end in sight.
 The only certainty is that unexpected and sudden spikes in demand will happen.
-This tests the reflexes of MSOs; to keep customers happy, they must quickly react to needs and differentiate themselves from competitors with a user experience that is second to none.
-Fiber deep places data files close to the user so consumers stay happy with data at the ready on a moment’s notice.
-At the same time, operators are no longer the weak link in the video delivery value chain.
+This tests the reflexes of cable MSOs; to keep customers happy, they must react quickly to customer needs and differentiate themselves from competitors with a user experience that is second to none.
+Fiber deep places data files close to the user, so consumer data is ready at a moment’s notice.

-Cable companies are transforming at a fast and furious rate.
+Cable MSOs are transforming at a fast and furious rate.
 In a few short years, they will be unrecognizable.
-MSOs, looking to stay ahead of the pack, are unbundling programming and now even offer OTT packages.
-To stay on this course of innovation will require a better, more flexible architecture they can use to differentiate themselves.
+Cable MSOs, looking to stay ahead of the pack, are unbundling programming and now even offer OTT packages.
+Remaining on this course of innovation will require a better, more flexible architecture they can use to differentiate themselves.
 Operational gains such as improved network availability and reduced reliance on the external power grid are key advantages of moving to fiber deep.
-But the clearest reason is simple: customers are best served down the block or across town rather than from a centralized headend and data center half a continent away.
+But the clearest reason is simple: customers are best served down the block or across town, rather than from a centralized headend and data center half a continent away.

 Why MSOs turn to Ciena